 Blocked drains and sewer lines cause major disruptions to households and they are incredibly unhygienic, so they need to be unblocked immediately.
 For many years, homeowners have tried using regular plumbing tools or chemical drain cleaners to resolve the problem, only to have the drain block again after a few days or weeks.
+Cue the need for sewer jetting.

 Plumbers have realized that blocked drains can become a chronic problem unless the blockage is completely cleared and the drain is cleaned and maintained regularly.
 Don’t be surprised if the next time you call a plumber for a blocked drain, he recommends sewer jetting.